About the degree programme

 Study abroad

-If you would prefer to study abroad for your elective experience, you can apply for an elective at the following partner schools:
+If you would like to study abroad for your elective experience, you can apply for an elective at the following partner schools:

 You can also arrange your own elective at another institution abroad.